brooklabteam/www/team.md

 ---
 <img src="/team/EkipaFanihyLogoWhite.png" alt="bat" class="img-thumbnail float-start col-md-3" />

-The **Brook Lab** includes students and postdocs based in the [Department of Ecology and Evolution](https://ecologyandevolution.uchicago.edu/) at the [University of Chicago](https://uchicago.edu), in addition to suite of inspiring Malagasy graduate students and postdocs at the University of Antananarivo and Institut Pasteur de Madagascar.
+The **Brook Lab** includes students and postdocs based in the [Department of Ecology and Evolution](https://ecologyandevolution.uchicago.edu/) at the [University of Chicago](https://uchicago.edu), in addition to suite of inspiring Malagasy graduate students and postdocs at the University of Antananarivo.
 Collectively, we are *Ekipa Fanihy*, Malagasy for 'Team Fruit Bat.'

 <div style="clear:both;">&nbsp;</div>